The RAF Phantom That Caught a Soviet Spy in Aeroflot Paint

 The standard British Quick Reaction Alert intercept, in the Cold War era, went something like this.
 NATO radar would call out an unidentified contact entering the United Kingdom Air Defence Region.
-Two RAF Phantom FGR.2s would be airborne in under five minutes.
+Two RAF Phantom FGR.2s, held at ten minutes’ readiness around the clock, would be scrambled.
 They would close on the contact, identify it visually, photograph it, and shadow it until it left British airspace.
 The contact would almost always be a Soviet Tu-95 Bear bomber.
 Both sides would log the encounter in their respective files.
 Everybody went home.

 Once in a while, however, the contact wasn’t what it seemed.

 One former RAF Phantom pilot has recounted, decades after the event, an interception of a four-engined airliner with Aeroflot markings — an Ilyushin Il-62 — that turned out to be something rather different.
-The civil-aviation paint job was, as the pilot’s photograph would later confirm, a cover.
+The civil-aviation paint job was, as the crew would discover at close range, a cover.

 Quick Facts